 No, psoriasis is a chronic skin disease and there is no known cure.
-Taking FAEs will aim to improve psoriasis and may sometimes clear the skin, but the psoriasis may return when the medication is stopped.
+Taking FAEs aims to improve psoriasis, control the inflammation, and may lead to skin clearance in a number of patients, but psoriasis may return when the medication is stopped.